Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		He finds a hole in the ground left by Minia in it is old cyber.tech this is just what he needs to compete on even grounds (exposition opportunity):

 		Earlier in the Cyber world history they used robots and somewhat bulky exosuits they even had space ships. this technology was lost after cybervators took over.
 Many would say that it halted their growth as Cybervator instead relied on cyber tech

+		What he learns contradicts common knowledge as history has be rewritten

+		- History is written by the losers as they write the history they are able to shape the perceived realty of their victors the future generation that sees this history will judge their current leaders based on the past villain like winners and the reasons the current system is place by this and will rise and over throw them or even an outside party may take them down based on this history much like the Mongols  (http://scholars-stage.blogspot.com/2016/11/history-is-written-by-losers.html)

 	- Minia helps Makkusu who is bullied
+		Makkusu is watching a CNS broadcast while at the gym and is wearing headphones maybe visor headphones

+		Makkusu uses his UBI credit to become the sponser of the cheapest cybervator he could find.
+Akia/Spike tells him he spent more money than he can make in a year as he buys majority of her stock shares in credit.
+He does not know how much money he has made as a cybervator an maybe doesnt even know he is a cybervator.

 		Akia tells haha look at Makkusu trying to get buff you think that just because you are geting in shape you will become a cybervator. lets see what you got.

 		It appears like he might stand up for his self but he doesn't